DanielleSucher/Jailbreak-the-Patriarchy/README.txt

 Chrome extension to swap gendered pronouns and other terms throughout web browsing.

 It also adds a "toggle patriarchy" browser action button that reloads the current tab and pauses/unpauses the extension.

+Thanks to rictic for adding in the option of setting Jailbreak to randomly turn on and off each day!
+This option is off by default, but can be turned on by going into chrome://extensions/ and hitting the Options link under Jailbreak the Patriarchy.

 ***